Makerfabs/Makerfabs_FAQ/Arduino_Maduino/readme.md

 ## Install Zip Library

-Some of the libraries downloaded manually or provided with the project will come with a ZIP archive.You can add it through the capabilities of the Arduino IDE's import ZIP library.
+Some of the libraries downloaded manually or provided with the project will come with a ZIP archive.
+You can add it through the capabilities of the Arduino IDE's import ZIP library.

 - Select "Skecth", select "Include Library", select "Add ZIP library..."